-- Make a Model: After finding out from your child’s a teacher a specific science topic your child is learning, make a model of a related object.
-For example, if your child is learning about human cells use crafts objects, clay, or even different foods to make a model of a cell and its parts.
-You can also make a model of a system such as machine or the digestive system.
+- Make a Model: First, ask your child's teacher what topic your child is currently learning about.
+Then, make a model of a related object.
+For example, if your child is learning about human cells, use crafts objects, clay, or even different foods to make a model of a cell and its parts.
+You can also make a model of a system, such as machine or the digestive system.

 - Look for Real-Life Science: These days, so much progress is happening in science.
-Read articles with your child about scientific topics and progress made in the world and talk about the articles as well as the effects this progress may have.
-If possible, your child can do further research on a topic which is particularly interesting to her.
+Read articles with your child about scientific topics and progress made in the world, then talk about the articles — as well as the effects this progress may have.
+If possible, your child can do further research on a topic she finds particularly interesting.

-In most schools, 5th grade curriculum focuses on American history beginning with the colonization of America and possibly through the 20th century.
-As 5th graders study social studies they are taught to analyze and think about the reasons behind events and why events occurred as well as make connections and comparisons.
-As in other grades, since most social studies curricula are specific to a location, consult your child’s teacher or your state’s social studies standards to find out which specific communities and which specific aspects of the community will be covered.
+In most schools, 5th grade curriculum focuses on United States history, beginning with the colonization of America and possibly continuing through the 20th century.
+As 5th graders study social studies, they are taught to analyze the reasons behind events, make connections, and compare.
+As in other grades, since most social studies curricula are specific to a location, consult your child’s teacher or your state’s social studies standards to find out which specific communities and aspects of the community will be covered.

 - Writes about what he learns through a traditional essay format.

-- Uses primary resources and different types of media such as film and art to learn about a historical event.
+- Uses primary sources and different types of media (such as film and art) to learn about historical events.

-- Learns about historical events through the context of geography and where the events occurred and how the geography affected different events.
+- Learns about historical events through the context of geography and how it affected different events.

 - Uses technology to research both past and current events and topics.

 - Deepens his understanding of government and civic responsibility.